- The Joint Task Force in the National Capital Region, part of the armed services, begins preparations a year in advance.

 - Sharpshooters are positioned on rooftops.
 In 2009, garages facing Pennsylvania Avenue were sealed and windows along the route had to be closed when the motorcade passed.

 - Streetlights on Pennsylvania Avenue are decorated with flags and special eagle-topped lamp globes.

 - Nearby manholes and underground tunnels are checked and then welded shut.
-Mailboxes and trash cans are removed or taped closed.
+Mailboxes and trash cans are removed or

 - During the parade, the Coast Guard patrols the Potomac River and Air Force fighter jets circle overhead.